-Popular event host, conference facilitator and speaker Ben Thompson presents on BBC Breakfast.
+Ben Thompson is a popular event host, conference facilitator and speaker who presents on BBC Breakfast.
 He is also a co-host of Business Live, the BBC's daily business programme.
 This is broadcast around the world on the BBC News Channel and BBC World News.

 About Ben Thompson